 Everyone on this list has exsanguination as a cause of death (bleeding to death) somewhere in their public records, even if it was just one contributing factor.
 As a side note, to exsanguinate, or ‘bleed to death,’ doesn't necessarily mean a person has lost all their blood - the exsanguination definition only requires severe blood loss, the exact amount of which varies from person to person.

-William Holden was an American actor, who was one of the biggest box office draws of the 1950s.
-He won the Academy Award for Best Actor in 1953 for his role in Stalag 17, and a Primetime Emmy Award for Outstanding Lead Actor for his role in the 1973 television film The Blue Knight.
-Holden starred in some of Hollywood's most popular and critically acclaimed films, including such blockbusters as Sunset Boulevard, The Bridge on the River Kwai, The Wild Bunch, Picnic, The Towering Inferno, and Network.
-He was named one of the "Top 10 Stars of the Year" six times, and appeared on the American Film Institute's AFI's 100 Years…100 Stars list as number 25. ...more
+William Holden (born April 17, 1918 – November 12, 1981) was an American actor who was one of the biggest box-office draws of the 1950s and 1960s.
+He won the Academy Award for Best Actor for the film Stalag 17 (1953), and a Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for the television film The Blue Knight (1973).
+Holden starred in some of Hollywood's most popular and critically acclaimed films, including Sunset Boulevard, Sabrina, The Bridge on the River Kwai, The Wild Bunch, Picnic, and Network.
+He was named one of the "Top 10 Stars of the Year" six times (1954–1958, 1961), and appeared as 25th on the American Film Institute's list of 25 greatest male stars ...more on Wikipedia

 Birthplace: O'Fallon, Illinois, United States of America